Nihara-R/differential-drive-robot-pid-control/README.md

+Differential Drive Robot Simulation

 📘 Overview

-This project simulates a Differential Drive Robot (DDR) using P, PD, and PID control algorithms to navigate toward a target point in a 2D environment.
-It visualizes the robot’s motion, heading, and control behavior in real time using Pygame.
+Python simulation of a differential drive robot with P, PD, and PID control.
+Interactive Pygame visualization with real-time parameter tuning and trajectory tracking.
+Compare control strategies for autonomous navigation.
+Built for IE4060 Robotics @ SLIIT.

 The simulation demonstrates: